roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Enable ARMS Prometheus.md

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane of the ACK console, click **Clusters**.
+2. In the left-side navigation pane, click **Clusters**.

-3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

 4. In the left-side navigation pane of the cluster management page, choose **Operations** \> **Prometheus Monitoring**.